willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

   > [!NOTE]
   > If you're configuring the connector to sync data bidirectionally between your WFM system and Shifts, exclude changes initiated from Shifts in the periodic sync.
 These changes are already written in Shifts.

-## Register an app in the Microsoft Entra admin center
+## Step 2: Register an app in the Microsoft Entra admin center

 Follow these steps to register an app for your connector in the Microsoft identity platform, configure permissions for the app to access Microsoft Graph, and get an access token.